junliu26/Air-Quality/README.md

 [2019 California wildfires](https://en.wikipedia.org/wiki/2019_California_wildfires)

-Smoke of wildfire not only
+Smoke of wildfire not only cause death directly as linked, but also increase the hopitalization and has long term impact on people health.

 [US wildfire smoke deaths could double by 2100](https://www.sciencedaily.com/releases/2018/09/180910142417.htm)

 [The hidden cost of wildfires: Economic valuation of health effects of wildfire smoke exposure in Southern California](https://lynceans.org/wp-content/uploads/2020/01/Richardson-2012-Fire-smoke-in-future.pdf)